YuLab-SMU/yulab-smu.github.io/content/contribution-knowledge-mining.md

 <td style="border:none;">

-When experimental designs were essentially simple, such as a case-control design, we realized the importance of complex experimental designs involving multiple time points and conditions for studying biomedical issues.
-We devloped the [clusterProfiler](https://www.bioconductor.org/packages/clusterProfiler) to compare biological themes, and this work was published in [*OMICS: A Journal of Integrative Biology 2012*](http://online.liebertpub.com/doi/abs/10.1089/omi.2011.0118).
-It has been cited over 20,000 times, making it the most highly cited paper in the journal and one of the top 10 papers among China's highly cited papers from 2011 to 2021.
-Featuring an extremely user-friendly interface, it allows for specifying complex experimental designs using [formula syntax](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/formula.html), as demonstrated in [*The Innovation 2021*](https://doi.org/10.1016/j.xinn.2021.100141) with data showcasing the different time points with various drug treatments simultaneously.
-Twelve years after its initial publication, we authored a protocol-type article introducing the functionality of comparing biological themes in comparing disease subtypes, functions of perturbed transcription factors, and cell type annotations using various omics data, including metagenomics, metabolomics, transcriptomics, and single-cell omics.
-This work was published in [*Nature Protocols 2024*]().
+As experimental designs evolved beyond simple case-control setups, encompassing complex configurations involving multiple time points and conditions became imperative for studying biomedical phenomena.
+Recognizing this need, We devloped the [clusterProfiler](https://www.bioconductor.org/packages/clusterProfiler) for comparing biological themes, a pivotal contribution published in [*OMICS: A Journal of Integrative Biology*](http://online.liebertpub.com/doi/abs/10.1089/omi.2011.0118) in 2012.
+This work has garnered over 20,000 citations, making it the most highly cited paper in the journal and one of China's top 10 highly cited papers from 2011 to 2021.
+With its exceptionally user-friendly interface, [clusterProfiler](https://www.bioconductor.org/packages/clusterProfiler) enables users to specify complex experimental designs using [formula syntax](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/formula.html).
+This capability as exemplified in an article published in [*The Innovation*](https://doi.org/10.1016/j.xinn.2021.100141) in 2021, where data showcasing different time points with various drug treatments simultaneously were presented.
+Twelve years after its initial publication, we authored a protocol-type article introducing the functionality of comparing biological themes in disease subtypes, functions of perturbed transcription factors, and cell type annotations using various omics data sets, including metagenomics, metabolomics, transcriptomics, and single-cell omics.
+This work was published in [*Nature Protocols*]() in 2024.

 </td>
 </tr>